tree-t/Dormmamu-X/README.md

 # Introduction
 S.L.U.X. is a small distro derived from source code of S.L.A.X.(based on debian).
-The small size of its 01-core.sb(base system is due to the fact that it is debootstrapped and not a debian net install(for the difference see the wiki).
+The small size of its 01-core.sb(base system is due to the fact that it is debootstrapped and not a debian net install(for the difference see [The wiki](https://www.github.com/tree-t/S.L.U.X./wiki)).

 (I know that I don't have good writing skills, but if you do, then we can make a difference)